 - How do clients minimize the number of requests to the backend and reduce chatty communication to many microservices?
 Requiring interaction with multiple microservices to build a single UI screen increases the number of required network round trips across Internet which increases latency and complexity in the UI side.
-Ideally, responses would need to be efficiently aggregated in the server side. - How to allow clients to communicate with services that use non-Internet-friendly protocols?
-Protocols used on the server side (like AMQP or binary protocols) are not always well supported in clients, so requests will need to be translated. - How can you handle cross-cutting concerns such as authorization, load balancing, data transformations, and dynamic request dispatching?
-Implementing security and cross-cutting concerns on every microservice can be costly.
-A possible approach would be to have those services within the Docker host restricting access from the outside and implementing those cross-cutting concerns like security and authorization in a centralized place. - How to shape a façade especially made for mobile apps?
+Ideally, responses would need to be efficiently aggregated in the server side.
+This approach actually reduces latency since multiple pieces of data come back in parallel and some UI can show data as soon as its ready. - How to allow client apps to communicate with services that use non-Internet-friendly protocols?
+Protocols used on the server side (like AMQP or binary protocols) are not always well supported in clients, so requests will need to be translated to protocols like HTTP(S). - How can you handle cross-cutting concerns such as authorization, data transformations, and dynamic request dispatching? - Implementing security and cross-cutting concerns on every microservice can require significant development effort.
+A possible approach would be to have those services within the Docker host or internal cluster restricting access from the outside and implementing those cross-cutting concerns, like security and authorization, in a centralized place, like an API Gateway. - How to shape a façade especially made for mobile apps?
 API's are normally not designed around the needs of specific mobile platforms, so responses will need to be efficiently transformed, aggregated and compressed.